February 26th, 2020 – Society for Marketing Professional Services (SMPS)

 December 14, 2019 – NASED Tent at Aiea Fun Fair

 Members of the NASED team enjoyed the festivities at the Aiea Fun Fair on December 14, while staffing a tent display that featured renderings and handouts about the project.
 Several community members stopped by the tent to speak with the NASED team members and ask questions about various facets of the project.
-They also had the opportunity to win prizes by participating in a ring toss game.
+They also had the opportunity to win prizes by participating in prize drawings and a ring toss game for kids.

 October 2, 2019 – Swap Meet Vendors’ Meeting

 At the Swap Meet Vendors’ Meeting on October 2, Centerplate (managers of the Swap Meet) and Crawford Architects’ Stacey Jones presented the New Aloha Stadium Entertainment District (NASED) concept options (A, B and C) to approximately 40 vendors in attendance.
 During the presentation, it was stressed that the Stadium depends on a successful Swap Meet and the vendors were reassured that their enterprise will be accommodated prior to construction, during construction, and well into the future of the entire NASED project.
 Following the meeting, vendors were invited to stay and visit with NASED representatives.